Eventfulness of form

 ![]() |

-Not only did the length of the new house-type face the road (in what would soon become typical of suburban layout) but this novel form of placement stood in sharp contrast to similar buildings found in town, which were increasingly built with their gable ends facing the road, on more standardized and narrower lots (see photo one, above).
-Having the length of the building turned towards the street in 1913 constituted an entirely novel look in domestic architecture, one that derived ultimately from the relative cheapness of the rural lands now conveniently connected by rail corridors to the urban core.
+Not only did the length of the new house-type face the road (in what would become typical suburban layout) but this novel form of placement stood in sharp contrast to similar buildings found in town, which were increasingly built with their main gable ends facing the road, on more standardized and narrower lots (see the top photo above).
+Having the length of the building turned towards the street in 1913 constituted an entirely novel look in domestic architecture, one deriving ultimately from the relative cheapness of the rural lands now conveniently connected by rail corridors to the urban core.
 "Neither city nor country houses, they represented a really new kind of dwelling, designed for a new, suburban kind of place."
-I would contend that this is precisely the sort of dwelling Savage imagined building out in the back of beyond in Garden City: an Arts and Crafts bungalow with all the modern conveniences, a building on a single level with a sheltering roof form and emphatically horizontal lines, a long cross-gabled facade facing the road, perched remarkably comfortably in a minimally altered natural landscape.
+I would contend that this is precisely the sort of dwelling Savage imagined out in the back of beyond in Garden City: an Arts and Crafts bungalow with all the modern conveniences of the day, a building on a single level with a sheltering roof form and emphatically horizontal lines, a long cross-gabled facade facing the road, perched remarkably comfortably in a minimally altered natural landscape.

 ![]() |

 The Garden City idea, as elaborated by Ebenezer Howard in his Garden Cities of Tomorrow (1901) didn't quite fit the local vision for Saanich's Garden City, which might more accurately have been called a 'garden suburb' rather than a city.
-It was from the outset envisaged as a place of residence primarily, and in no sense was it ever an effort to foster a complete community, with industries and farms integral to its makeup (Howard's actual vision for Garden Cities).
-The people who lived in Saanich's version of Garden City were expected to commute daily to downtown in order to earn their living, retreating to this residential suburb at night.
-Which is exactly how the Savages were using their new dwelling.
+It was envisaged as a place of residence primarily, and in no sense was it an effort to foster a complete community with industries and farms as part of its makeup (Howard's actual vision for Garden Cities).
+The people who lived in Saanich's version of Garden City were expected to commute daily to downtown in order to earn a living, retreating to their residential enclave at night.
+Which is exactly how the Savages used their new dwelling.

 ![]() | |||